 - Seek assistance from nature because it is wiser than any human being.

-Celsus’ method for repairing noses amputated due to adultery was fairly straightforward; he opened the skin in order to get rid of the cartilage, then stitched up the wound and applied bandages that covered half of the face in order to shape it like a natural nose after healing.
-Celsus did not mention any instruments for nasal repair surgery, but according to American surgeon John Hutchinson, an early instrument used for nose surgery was called a pessary.
+Celsus’ method for repairing noses amputated due to adultery was fairly straightforward; he opened the skin to get rid of the cartilage, then stitched up the wound and applied bandages that covered half of the face to shape it like a natural nose after healing.
+Celsus did not mention any instruments for nasal repair surgery, but American surgeon John Hutchinson said an early instrument used for nose surgery was a pessary.

-It consisted of two pieces that were placed inside the nostrils and then pushed together to hold them in place while stitching the wound.
+It consisted of two pieces placed inside the nostrils and then pushed together to hold them in place while stitching the wound.

 After Celsus, not much is known about successful plastic surgeries performed on living people.
-Physicians tried to avoid performing plastic surgery because it could lead to death due to blood loss or infection, so they focused more on traditional methods of treatment such as wound dressings, leeches and bloodletting.
+Physicians tried to avoid plastic surgery because it could lead to death due to blood loss or infection, so they focused more on traditional treatment methods such as wound dressings, leeches and bloodletting.

-The first successful nose reconstruction occurred in 1814 thanks to French army surgeon Baron Guillaume Dupuytren (1777-1835), who managed to successfully transplant a piece of rib cartilage into the patient’s forearm for later use.
+The first successful nose reconstruction occurred in 1814 thanks to French army surgeon Baron Guillaume Dupuytren (1777-1835), who transplanted a piece of rib cartilage into the patient’s forearm for later use.
 His patient reportedly liked the result, but it is believed that the new nose didn’t last very long because he died of sepsis.

-Even though the patient healed well, Lauth didn’t use this type of procedure ever again because it made him feel very uncomfortable.
-He believed that working on women without their consent was wrong and immoral, considering the fact that they would have to endure pain induced by burns while being operated on so shortly after injuries occurred.
-This belief led him to try other methods for treating facial disfigurement, such as using wax models or taking sketches of injured body parts in order to reconstruct them at home during recovery periods.
+Even though the patient healed well, Lauth didn’t use this type of procedure again because it made him feel very uncomfortable.
+He believed that working on women without their consent was wrong and immoral because they would have to endure pain induced by burns while being operated on so shortly after injuries occurred.
+This belief led him to try other methods for treating facial disfigurement, such as using wax models or taking sketches of injured body parts to reconstruct them at home during recovery.

 The man who brought modern plastic surgery out of its infancy was Swiss surgeon Auguste-Arthur Reber (1843-1907), an army doctor from Neuchâtel.
 He began treating injured soldiers during the Franco-Prussian War in 1870 and immediately noticed that not much could be done for patients who had suffered from facial injuries.